 - This funding cannot be used to supplant other programming funds.
 Existing funds for a project cannot be replaced by funds granted through this NOFA.

 - Projects that are politically driven or affiliated.

 The Office of Economic Opportunity (OEO) offers this Notice of Funding Availability (NOFA) on September 12, 2022, for interested non-profit organizations to apply.
 OEO will keep the NOFA open until October 21, 2022 to build city-wide awareness of the relief fund to ensure maximum reach to organizations that serve the target communities.
 Any application materials submitted outside of the aforementioned timeframe will not be accepted or reviewed.

 OEO will host application workshops between September 12, 2022, and October 21, 2022, in target areas and neighborhoods that have been hardest hit to answer questions about the NOFA application and process.
 Participation in one of these workshops is highly recommended, but not mandatory.
-Any questions asked during the workshops will be recorded and shared publicly for the benefit of applicants and the community.

 Listen to our recorded workshops:

 - October 3, 2022: Rochambeau Library (Meeting Audio Recording)

 - October 4, 2022: West End Recreation Center (Meeting Audio Recording)

 QUESTIONS AND ANSWERS